intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 ### Goals for this topic

-In the example below, each interval represents the concept stated at the beginning of its staff, but each measure *also* has an important intervallic relationship to the measures above and below it as labeled by the word in front of each row (staff line).
+In the example below, each interval represents the concept stated at the beginning of its staff, but each measure *also* has an important intervallic relationship to the measures directly above and below it as labeled by the word in front of each row (staff line).
 Using these relationships and labels, develop explanations for how we find each of the following:
 - the *size* of the interval between two pitches as represented by the Arabic numeral
 - the *quality* of the interval as represented by the labels *perfect, major, minor, diminished, and augmented*
-- which *sizes* can use which *qualities* as well as the hierarchy of *qualities* for each *size*
+- which *sizes* can use which *qualities*
+- the hierarchy of *qualities* for each *size*
 - *chromatic* versus *diatonic* intervals
 - *simple* versus *compound* intervals and how this affects classifying of *quality* and *size*
 - how the *size* and *quality* change when the upper and lower pitches of an interval are inverted